YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/15.buster_bullseye/buster_bullseye_migration.md

 ## Current known issues after the migration

 ### Can't run the migration due to `libc6-dev : Breaks: libgcc-8-dev issue`.

-You have an app that depends of build-essential package.
+Note: This issue should be resolved in yunohost_version: 4.4.2.13 You have an app that depends of build-essential package.

 See this [solution](https://forum.yunohost.org/t/migration-to-11-wont-start-libc6-dev-breaks-libgcc-8-dev/20617/42) to fix it manually